maharrshi/test-automation-using-playwright/README.md

 ## Repository Structure

-1. **Test Scripts**
+1. **Test Scripts **
    - All test scripts are organized under the `/tests` folder.
-   - The files are sequentially numbered to correspond with the test cases outlined in the LMS.
+   - Scripts are placed in two folders.
+One folder contains the test files related to playwright Advanced under `/tests/playwright-advanced` and the other file contains test files that have used wordpress e2e-utils `/tests/wp-e2e-utils-assignment`

 2. **Page Object Model (POM)**
    - The project follows the Page Object Model design pattern.
    - Page-specific classes and methods are located in the `/pages` folder.

 3. **Credentials**
     - Base url and the user credentials are stored in the `.env` file

 ## Configuration

-- The tests are configured to run in **headless mode**, as specified in the `playwright.config.ts` file.
+- The tests are configured to run in **headless mode**, as specified in the `playwright.config.ts` and `playwright-2.config.ts`
+- The repository contains two config files as each of them represents configuration for different projects.

 ## How to Run the Tests

 1. Ensure all dependencies are installed by running: npm install

+2. Install playwright browsers npx playwright install

-2. Execute the tests using the following command: npx playwright test
+2. Execute the tests using the following command: npx playwright test tests/project-name --config=respective-config-file

 ## Additional notes

-- Refer to the LMS for detailed descriptions of each test case.
 - For troubleshooting or modifying test configurations, review the playwright.config.ts file.
 - for the leave workflow, additionally assigning the leave the created employee is implemented which is currently not present in the test case.